Uniform is worn during the school day, for school trips and visits (where directed) and detentions.

 - A plain wristwatch (with a close-fitting strap/bracelet)

 - One small plain or signet ring this is not large in size or appearance.

 - One small cross or other recognised religious symbol on a plain chain.

-- One plain gold stud / sleeper earring in the lobe of each ear.
+- One plain gold or silver stud / sleeper earring in the lobe of each ear.

 Students may be required to remove any or all jewellery for health and safety reasons.
 Parents are requested to ensure body piercings of any nature are not undertaken unless the length of healing time is covered by a school holiday.

 Kilts should be worn correctly and not rolled at the waistband.

 Appropriate kit should be worn for PE and students must ask personal permission of a teacher to wear games kit in a lesson other than PE (unless this has been arranged in advance by PE staff).

 Sixth Form Dress Code

 We ask you to take pride in the way you dress for Sixth Form and abide by the Sixth Form Dress Code.
 The following guidance sets out details of what the school considers to be smart and acceptable dress for Years 12 and 13.